 Berkshire County League of Sportsmen President Mark Jester began the program by explaining NAIS.
 First developed in 2002, it is a program which teaches kids the fundamentals of archery from grades 4-12.
 It is a two-week program which is part of the school physical education programs.
 Currently, there are five NAIC programs in schools in Berkshire County.
 The hope is to expand to all local schools.

 Jester mentioned that NAIS has reached over 2 million kids in more than 11,000 schools in 47 states.
 By 2017, more than 91 2 million kids will have participated in this program.
-Statistics show that a large percentage will continue in outdoor activity.
-In 31 states, there are more than 100 schools participating in this program with no accidents.

 He then asked seven boys and girls to shoot at targets in the indoor range.
 The attendees were amazed as these kids fired their volleys, all hitting the bull's-eyes.
 They took a couple more shots and the room was full with applause.